 "We risked a lot being 2-0 down but we were better organised in the second half.
 It was good spirit from the team.

 "I like us being in this form as it gives us more confidence.

 Prandelli defended Mario Balotelli - who missed a number of chances - and Mattia De Sciglio - who could be blamed for both Brazil goals - after the hard-fought draw in Switzerland.

 "[Balotelli] had the best opportunities and scored a great goal," the coach continued.
 "The important thing is that he is at the top of his game during competitions.

 "Mattia De Sciglio showed great technique and maturity."

-Italy faces World Cup 2014 qualification opponent Malta on Tuesday.
+Italy face World Cup 2014 qualification opponents Malta on Tuesday.